-1. Consumer NF sends an Analytics request/subscribe (Analytics ID = Service Experience, Target of Analytics Reporting = any UE, Analytics Filter Information = (Application ID, S-NSSAI, DNN, Application Server Address(es), Area of Interest), Analytics Reporting Information=Analytics target period) to NWDAF by invoking a Nnwdaf_AnalyticsInfo_Request or a Nnwdaf_AnalyticsSubscription_Subscribe.
+1. Consumer NF sends an Analytics request/subscribe (Analytics ID = Service Experience, Target of Analytics Reporting = any UE, Analytics Filter Information that may include one or more of the following as defined in Table 6.4.1-1 (Application ID, S-NSSAI, DNN, Application Server Address(es), Area of Interest, RAT type(s), Frequency value(s)), Analytics Reporting Information=Analytics target period) to NWDAF by invoking a Nnwdaf_AnalyticsInfo_Request or a Nnwdaf_AnalyticsSubscription_Subscribe.